rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

     - Oracle
 ---

-Oracle&reg; Business Intelligence Discoverer is a tool-set for ad hoc querying, reporting, data analysis and web-publishing for the Oracle database environment.
+Oracle&reg; Business Intelligence Discoverer is a toolset for ad hoc querying, reporting, data analysis, and web publishing for the Oracle database environment.

 <!-- more -->

 ### Introduction

-This two part blog series covers the steps required to install or upgrade Discoverer within an existing E-Business Suite (EBS) R12 instance.
-Part one discusses the installation of the software required for the Discoverer 11.1.1.7 upgrade.
+This two-part blog series covers the steps required to install or upgrade Discoverer within an existing E-Business Suite (EBS) R12 instance.
+Part 1 discusses the installation of the software required for the Discoverer 11.1.1.7 upgrade.

 **Note**: Discoverer 11g (11.1.1.7) is now certified with the Oracle EBS Release.
-Discoverer 11.1.1.7 (terminal discoverer verson) is part of Oracle Fusion Middleware 11g Release 1 Version 11.1.1.7.0, also known as FMW 11gR1 Patchset 6.
+Discoverer 11.1.1.7 (terminal discoverer version) is part of Oracle Fusion Middleware 11g Release 1 Version 11.1.1.7.0, also known as FMW 11gR1 Patchset 6.

 Certified E-Business Suite releases are: